mikavilpas/squanmate/readme.md

 - open http://localhost:3449/cards.html
 - changes to code should be hot reloaded in your UI, along with warnings displayed nicely
+- to view test pages (they are just like regular "feature" pages), load the file `(repo root)/test/squanmate/test_loader.cljs` in your REPL.
+The files will be displayed in the main view shortly after.

 # Build production js
 In the repl, run `(build-once prod)`